mne-tools/mne-python/doc/glossary.rst

     whitening
-        A linear operation that transforms data with a known covariance structure into "whitened data" which has a covariance structure that is the identity matrix.
-In other words it creates virtual channels that are uncorrelated and have unit variance.
+        A linear operation that transforms data with a known covariance structure into "whitened data", which has a covariance structure equal to the identity matrix.
+In other words, whitening creates virtual channels that are uncorrelated and have unit variance.
 This is also known as a sphering transformation.

-        The term "whitening" comes from the fact that light with a flat frequency spectrum in the visible range is white, whereas non-uniform frequency spectra lead to perception of different colors (e.g., "pink noise" has a ``1/f`` characteristic, which for visible light would appear pink).

 ..
 LINKS